Close Menu

 Brix% Bagasse

-While determining brix % bagasse, it is assumed that purity of residual juice in bagasse is same as purity of last expressed juice.
+While determining brix % bagasse, it is assumed that purity of residual juice in bagasse is same as purity of the last expressed juice.

 Fiber % cane: